What is Radiofrequency Ablation (RFA)?

 What happens during the procedure?

-- Your doctor will numb the area where the RFA fibre will enter with a local anaesthetic.
+- First, your doctor will numb the area where the RFA fibre will enter with a regional anaesthetic.

-- They will use ultrasound guidance to reveal the problem vein and its path throughout your body.
+- Then, they will use ultrasound guidance to reveal the problem vein and its path throughout your body.

-- They will insert the fibre into the vein through a tiny incision, and guide it through with the help of ultrasound.
+- They will then make a tiny 1mm incision and insert the fibre into the vein, guiding it through with the help of ultrasound.
 As they move the fibre along the vein, it will deliver short radiofrequency bursts that will heat the vein and seal it shut.

-- They will then cover the incision with a bandage and apply gentle pressure.
-No sutures or stitches are needed.
+- Once they seal the vein, they will cover the incision with a bandage and apply gentle pressure.
+As the incision is so small, you won’t need any sutures or stitches.

 What makes Radiofrequency Ablation (RFA) different to Endovenous Laser Ablation (EVLA)?